danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 * Node 3 and 7 reboots at 00:30 UTC
 * Node 4 and 8 reboots at 00:45 UTC

 The delay between each reboot is meant to reduce the impact on a pool.
-However, in case the pool has only 2 nodes, you will still lose 50% of the capacity for the duration of the reboot (about a minute).
+However, in case the pool has only 2 nodes, you will still lose 50% of the capacity for the duration of the reboot (up to 5 minutes).

 We recommend that you have a multiple of 4 nodes available in a worker pool to keep the capacity at 75%.